ElmCast/.vim/README.md

 > call plug#begin()

-It doesn't take much to get that IDE feeling from a fresh Vim install.
-You will probably want to add more cool plugins, and configure languages just how you like it.
-Make it your own!
+It doesn't actually take much to make Vim a productive editing environment.
+I will detail the few plugins that I make use of below.
+There are [many more](http://vimawesome.com/) available, and I encourage you explore every so often to see if you can make your editing experience more efficient and enjoyable.

 ### Plug ['tpope/vim-sensible'](https://github.com/tpope/vim-sensible)

-Most of the basic settings you copy and pasted into your .vimrc file years ago are perfectly tweaked in `vim-sensible` already.
-After installing it, do what I did and delete each general option in your config and see if it has become redundant.
-The ones left for me include changing `mapleader` to the space key, enabling line numbers, and configuring the drop down menu.
+Most of the basic settings that you copy-and-pasted from the internet years ago are probably enabled and perfectly tweaked in `vim-sensible` already.
+After installing it, do what I did and delete each general option in your config one by one to see if it has become redundant.
+The ones left over for me include changing `mapleader` to the space key, enabling line numbers, and configuring the drop down menu.

-And don't forget, it also sets up `<CTRL-l>` to easily clear search highlights without leaving the home row.
+And don't forget, `vim-sensible` also configures `<CTRL-l>` to clear search highlights without leaving the home row.

 ```vim
 let $NVIM_TUI_ENABLE_CURSOR_SHAPE=1